-These yummy food can boost your serotonin almost immediately.
+These yummy foods can boost your serotonin almost immediately.
 Good news for vegans and vegetarians: tryptophan can also be found in tofu and many seeds or nuts.

 Foods against depression

-Although there are many foods that can have favourable effects on depression and help us to feel better, it is worth taking into account some of the most effective:
+Although there are many foods that can have favorable effects on depression and help us to feel better, it is worth taking into account some of the most effective: